top of page

 The Museum of Futures is an interactive exhibition that highlights the role we all play in creating different futures.

-In 2023, it is clear that we are living in postnormal times.
-The catastrophic bushfires and now a global pandemic have shown us that thinking about and planning for the future is an imperative.
+It is clear that we are living in postnormal times.
+The catastrophic bushfires and global pandemic have shown us that thinking about and planning for the future is an imperative.
 Yet research has shown that our brains are terrible at imagining futures based on facts, reports and statistics.

 Our role in creating futures.